legeannd/marvel-heroes-app/README.md

 ## About the project <a id="secao-en_us"></a>

-This is a simple clone of the Twitch mobile app UI, with the following channels page and the user profile page, using a custom dark/light theme to change app colors.
+This app has been developed as a case study to the implementation of an interface prototyped using a UI prototyping tool, where it was developed an app with info about Marvel heroes.
+The UI link can be found [Here](https://www.figma.com/community/file/849367817302905364).

 ## Content
   * [How to run the project](#installation)